jadecobra/python_tdd_exercises/source/calculator/calculator_v.rst

 test_calculator_raises_type_error_when_given_more_than_two_inputs
 *********************************************************************************

-It is important to note that the star expression always gives the items from the list in order, and I cannot use a :ref:`list<lists>` that has more than 2 numbers with these :ref:`calculator functions<how to make a calculator>` since they only take 2 inputs
+It is important to remember that the `starred expression`_ always gives the items from the :ref:`list<what is a list?>` in order, and I cannot use a :ref:`list<lists>` that has more than 2 numbers with these :ref:`calculator functions<how to make a calculator>` since they only take 2 inputs

 ----